turistu/odds-n-ends/firefox/pastejack.md

 the page at all.

-**Update:** a virtually identical [patch] was added to mozilla-central on Oct 26 2023, but (of course) without referencing the issue mentioned in the paragraph above.
+**Update:** a virtually identical [patch] was added to mozilla-central on Oct 26 2023, but without referencing or addressing the issue mentioned in the paragraph above.

 [patch]: https://hg.mozilla.org/mozilla-central/rev/88e0043c5aa4234dada941ac2fd0ded875210508